Understanding Jordan Peterson: Why Bother?

 Neuroscience, Transformation, & The Language of Archetypal Symbols

 In order to understand how a Mesopotamian myth might inform your current struggle to move forward in life, it helps to break things down into the simplest possible categories: what you know, and what you don’t know.
-Donald Rumsfeld’s famous quote from a 2002 Pentagon briefing is a useful starting point:

 “…as we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns — the ones we don’t know we don’t know.
 And if one looks throughout the history of our country and other free countries, it is the latter category that tend to be the difficult ones.”

 The “unknown unknowns” are our blind spots.
 They are the things we don’t see coming, personally and culturally.
 They’re the hardest to deal with and the most distressing.
-But it’s also in the unknown where transformations occur; personal breakthroughs often involve a courageous departure from your comfort zone.
+Yet it’s also in the unknown where transformations occur; personal breakthroughs often involve a courageous departure from your comfort zone.
 Likewise, the breakthroughs that elevate and revive a cultural paradigm are usually found outside, or on the fringes of, the existing paradigm.

 To Peterson, who prefers the language of myth, the unknown is represented by a dragon (or cat-snake-bird).
 If you consider the predators that would pose a danger to pre-linguistic humans, they were primarily snakes, large carnivorous cats, and raptors — not to mention violent natural dangers like fire.
 The fire-breathing cat-snake-bird (eventually, dragon) adequately captured the undifferentiated danger of “the unknown”.
 But the fire-breathing dragon of myth also traditionally hoards gold, and holds virginal females captive.
 Think St. George and The Dragon, Smaug from Lord of The Rings, and Bowser from Nintendo’s Mario stories.